 Teaching Idea

-Honey, I Love by Eloise Greenfield Poetry Workshop
+Honey, I Love by Eloise Greenfield Poetry Workshop in English and Spanish

-Goals: (1) To introduce students to a famous African American poet, Eloise Greenfield, and her poetry language and rhythm) (2) To engage students in writing their own poetry about what they love in their lives
+Goals: (1) To introduce students to a famous African American poet, Eloise Greenfield, and her poetry language and rhythm (2) To engage students in writing their own poetry about what they love in their lives

-Skills: Listening, Comprehending, Making connections with literature to their own lives, Using the writing process, Reciting poetry
+Skills: Listening, comprehending, making connections with literature to their own lives, using the writing process, reciting poetry

 Download Spanish Translation of Honey I Love